GitMaster254/GitMaster254/README.md

 🌞 My Mission

-> Use IT + GIS + Solar PV engineering to help close Africa’s energy poverty gap and support sustainable electrification.
+> Use IT + GIS + Solar PV engineering to help close Kenya’s energy poverty gap and support sustainable electrification.